calebclayreagor/nyc-taxi-efficiency/README.md

 - In the outer boroughs, demand peaks while efficiency drops during the period between ~6 PM-Midnight

-- So, the evening rush hour represents the best opportunity to optimize efficiency/profit in these boroughs
+- The evening rush hour represents the best opportunity to optimize efficiency/profits in these boroughs